MCDMSociety/MOrepo/contribute.md

 Step 2 - Adding test instances to MOrepo
 ----------------------------------------

 If your study contains new test instances they should be added to the `instances` folder (remove it if you don't have any new instances).
 Instances are created for each study (paper/report/note) where the instances had been generated.
-Hence, if your study test instances used in previous multi-objective studies that not yet are a part of MOrepo, then kindly ask the authors of the previous study if you can include them in MOrepo (in a separate sub-repository).
+Hence, if your study use instances from a previous multi-objective study not yet part of MOrepo, then kindly ask the authors of the previous study if you can include them in MOrepo (in a separate sub-repository).
 For instance if your study Gadegaard et. al. 2016 use instances from Nielsen et. al. 2014.
 Then create two contributions `MOrepo-Gadegaard16` (if new instances) and `MOrepo-Nielsen14` (with the old instances).
 As a result duplicated instance sets will not be generated.

 The structure of the `instances` folder is as follows:

 -   A folder for each file format (e.g. `raw` and `xml`).
-That is, different file formats may be used.
+That is, different file formats may be used for the same instance.
 If you have used a plain text/raw format then name this format `raw` and add a description to the `ReadMe.md` file.
-Each file format folder contains the sub-folders defined in the `instanceGroups` entry of the `meta.json` file.
+Each file format folder should contain the sub-folders defined in the `instanceGroups` entry of the `meta.json` file.
 That is, if we consider the `meta.json` file above then folders `AP` and `MMAP`.
 -   Instance file names must start with the contribution name and end with the file format suffix.

 The `instances` folder should not contain any compressed files.